trothr/best/PGP.md

 The PKI model is much easier for consumers, but it is more risky.
 There's at least 50% more opportunity for failure/leakage.

+## Command-Line Operations

+The following sections discuss using Gnu Privacy Guard (GPG), one of the more popular PGP work-alike utilities.
+When using PGP with an integrated application such as Thunderbird, it's best to use the interface within the application.
+But for operations which need to work on discrete files or where there is no formal integration, use command-line tools like GPG.

+GPG (like most PGP implementations) has the concept of a "key ring" and maintains two files: one for public keys and one (smaller) for private keys.

+## Generate a Key Pair

+    gpg --gen-key

+Enter the command and respond to the prompts:

+    1 - RSA and RSA (default)
+    4096 bits
+    0 - Key does not expire at all

+RSA remains the most common asymmetric algorithm.

+Be sure and use the largest key size possible, 4096 bits in this case.

+Key expiration can be counter productive.
+It's better to create a key revokation file.

+    Real name: human readable
+    Email address: reachable mailbox or identity
+    (you can leave the comment field blank)

+    Enter passphrase:

+Your name and email address are vital if this key will be used for email.
+Even if this key will only be used for files and/or signing, it should have an identity associated with it.

+For some keys, you can use a non-working email address or can use a string in the email field which is not an email address at all.
+But the key should be readily identifyable.

+## Importing and Exporting Keys

+Use the following commands to import and export keys.

+    gpg --armor --export [keyid] > [keyfile]
+    gpg --send-keys [keyid]                 export keys to a key server gpg --import [keyfile]                  import (and merge) keys gpg --recv-keys [keyid]                 import keys from a key server gpg --list-keys [keyid]                 show public keys
+    gpg --list-sec                          show your secret keys (your private keys)

+The `--armor` option applies "ASCII armor" to otherwise binary content.
+For the export command, it results in an exported key file which can be passed around as plain text (copy-n-pasted, embedded in email, etc).

+There are a number of PGP key servers available publicly.
+You can upload keys to and download keys from these servers.
+Export is to "send" as import is to "recv".

+## Encrypting and Decrypting

+Once you have (at least) a public key, you can encrypt.
+For any public key used to encrypt a file, you'll need the private (secret) half to decrypt that file.

+    gpg --decrypt [file]
+    gpg --encrypt [file]

+When decrypting, you'll be prompted for the pass phrase of the appropriate secret key.
+If you have a GPG Agent running then you can enter your pass phrase less frequently, sometimes only once per session.

+## Signing and Verifying Files

+Use the following commands to sign a file, confirming its authenticity to others who have your public key.

+    gpg --sign [file]                       make a signature
+    gpg --detach-sign [file]                make a signature in a separate file gpg --verify [signedfile]               verify a signature on a signed file

+It is common to have the signature in a separate file.
+That's the purpose of `--detach-sign`.

+## Signing Keys

+You can sign keys on your public key ring.
+When you sign someone's key and then export it, people who know you can "trust" that person's key much like they would trust the authenticity of a file that you sign.

+    gpg --sign-key [keyid]
+    gpg --list-sigs 0x7a8e3834dd0d95fa
+    gpg --list-sigs             list keys and signatures
+    gpg --fingerprint           list keys and fingerprints

+See above for exporting signed keys.
+(Exported keys will contain all signatures.)

+## GPG Options

+When ecrypting, you must specify at least one recipient.
+Keep in mind that this "recipient" is not necessarily one who will receive a message but is simply one who can decrypt the file.

+     --recipient [keyid]       encrypt for [keyid]

+You can have any number of recipients.
+Under the covers, GPG will create a random symmetric session key and will encrypt that key with the various asymmetric public keys of the recipients.

+GPG operations which produce output can be directed to a named file.

+     --output [file]           use as output file

+Use the `--verbose` option to get more details from GPG.

+     --verbose                 verbose

 ## references

 https://en.wikipedia.org/wiki/RSA_(cryptosystem)